 find a way to make necessity beautiful."

 ~ Anne Michaels

 I am young.
 Still finding my way through life.
 Stumbling, exploring the smaller trails.
 Getting lost on an incredible detour.
-Taking in the new wonders on and off the main road, each adventure a chance to give experiences new meaning.
+Taking in the new wonders on and off the main road, a chance to give experiences new meaning.

 Free to live.
 Free to love.
 Free to imagine.